Gastritis signs, causes, and 5 effective natural remedies

 Most traditional fermented foods and drinks, such as sauerkraut, kimchi, kefir, tempeh, kombucha, etc., are natural sources of probiotic microorganisms.
 Studies showed that regular consumption of these probiotic foods might control H. pylori and has a preventative impact against peptic ulcers and stomach cancer.
 (26)(27)

 The best fermented foods are Lacto-fermented foods with living cultures.
-They shouldn't contain any preservatives, vinegar.
+They shouldn't contain any preservatives or vinegar.
 These products are primarily found in the refrigerated section in the stores if you don't use homemade.

-Whenever you feel like starting incorporating more fermented foods into your diet, start slowly.
+Whenever you feel like starting to incorporate more fermented foods into your diet, start slowly.

 The Bottom line